-Consider this.
-Imagine sitting in your living room when a piece of used toilet paper blows past you.
-A piece of TP from a stranger no less, and your dog grabs it and starts eating it (this happened but in all fairness Charlie will eat anything).
+Consider this: imagine sitting in your living room when a piece of used toilet paper blows past you.
+A piece of TP from a stranger no less, and your dog grabs it and starts eating it (in all fairness, Charlie will eat anything).
 That’s what happens when you do a “shit and run” and someone camps in the same spot later on.

 Different methods of pooping in the woods